ronf/asyncssh/docs/api.rst

 .. autofunction:: connect_agent

+.. index:: Known hosts
+.. _KnownHosts:

 Known Hosts
 ===========

 AsyncSSH supports OpenSSH-style known_hosts files, including both plain and hashed host entries.
 Regular and negated host patterns are supported in plain entries.
-AsyncSSH also supports the ``@cert_authority`` marker to indicate certificate authority keys and the ``@revoked`` marker to indicate revoked keys which should no longer be trusted.
+AsyncSSH also supports the ``@cert_authority`` marker to indicate keys and certificates which should be trusted as certificate authorities and the ``@revoked`` marker to indicate keys and certificates which should be explicitly reported as no longer trusted.

 .. index:: Specifying known hosts
 .. _SpecifyingKnownHosts: